Last Updated on

 For the sake of the example, let’s assume that you landed on beautiful Hillsboro, Oregon.
 A healthy tech industry has filled this city with upwardly mobile professionals, and it’s surrounded by agriculture and wineries—both industries that frequently work with landscapers.

-While it’s not necessary to be close to the city you choose, it can help if you’re going to specialize in a large portfolio of sites.
+While it’s not necessary to be close to the city you choose, it can help if you’re going to specialize in a large portfolio of rank and rent sites.
 Being able to meet in person can help you form the relationships that lead to more consistent business.

 2. Selecting a Domain Name